hpe-storage/python-3parclient/README.rst

 Requirements
 ============
-This branch requires 3.1.2 MUS2 version of the 3par firmware.
-This version of the firmware is yet to be released.
+This branch requires 3.1.2 MU2 version of the 3par firmware.

 Capabilities
 ============